-ImpactIsrael is the U.S. fundraising arm of Yemin Orde Youth Village and Village Way Educational Initiatives, both located in Israel.
+ImpactIsrael is the U.S. philanthropic partner of Yemin Orde Youth Village and Village Way Educational Initiatives, both located in Israel.
 Its national office is located in Bethesda, MD., which is just outside Washington, D.C.
 The mission is to transform at-risk youth into productive members of Israeli society through value driven education and support.

 There are many ways to donate to ImpactIsrael.
 You can make safely make a credit card or PayPal donation at our secure website, mail a check, make a wire transfer, donate gifts of stocks or securities, corporate gift matching and more.
 Click here for details on which donation method suits you best.

 How much of my donation goes to the Village?